perryrivera/learn_the_basics_of_git_and_github/git_basics_walkthrough.md

 ######
 		git push --set-upstream origin master
 - Enter username
 - Enter password, which is a copy of your Personal Access Token.
-This is good for 30days (or whatever duration you set previously..).
+This is good for 30 days (or whatever duration you set previously..).

 ## How to create a branch